Marines with 2nd Marine Aircraft Wing provide humanitarian aid to Haiti

-U.S. Navy Petty Officer Third Class Andrew loads cases of food into an MV-22B Osprey in support of Joint Task Force-Haiti for a humanitarian assistance and disaster relief mission in Port-au-Prince, Haiti, Aug.
+U.S. Marine Corps Cpl.
+Spencer PerezDuran secures cases of food from an MV-22B Osprey in support of Joint Task Force-Haiti for a humanitarian assistance and disaster relief mission in Port-au-Prince, Haiti, Aug.
 31, 2021.
-O’Brien is a corpsman with Marine Medium Tiltrotor Squadron 266, 2nd Marine Aircraft Wing, II Marine Expeditionary Force.
+PerezDuran is a crew chief with Marine Medium Tiltrotor Squadron 266, 2nd Marine Aircraft Wing, II Marine Expeditionary Force.
 (U.S. Marine Corps photo by Cpl.
 Yuritzy Gomez)

 |Date Taken: